 Here’s the next installment in my “Military Leadership Series” … lessons learned through my experience as a military officer that apply to everyday leadership situations.
 In armored warfare, tanks are supported by an extensive array of support vehicles, from combat engineers to ammunition resupply to fuel trucks.
-One of the limitations of an armored tank column is that it must [...]
+One of the limitations of an armored tank […]

 I gave a challenge to the men this past week during our weekly G42 “Man-Time.”
 We often talk about being dangerous men, ready for risk, ready to “Go.”
 We also hear weekly from men & women who have already gone, and we hear stories of people like Sunitha, an Indian woman who has planted 42 churches in the past 5 years, sleeping on nothing more than a mat on dirt floors, being stoned, yet still going back and bringing the Message of Christ where it has never been before.